tomichj/user_time_zones/README.md

 # UserTimeZones

-UserTimeZones provides an easy way to work with multiple user time zones.
+UserTimeZones provides an easyway to work with multiple user time zones.

+UserTimeZones is intended to be small, simple, and well-tested.
+A large percentage of applications will require support for per-user time zones which this gem can assist with.
+The solution is simple; you could implement it yourself, but this library will let you implement the solution the same way, every time, without having to expend excess effort.

 ## Requirements

+* Ruby on Rails 5
 * a user model (`User` by default, but any class name is supported)
 * a `current_user` helper

-## Installation
+## Install

-To get started, add Authenticate to your `Gemfile` and run `bundle install` to install it:
+To get started, add the UserTimeZones gem to your `Gemfile` and run `bundle install` to install it:

 ```ruby
 gem 'user_time_zones'